-1. Aerobic: Oxygen enters with the manure, plants and water.
+- 1) Aerobic: Oxygen enters with the manure, plants, and water.
 First aerobic bacteria use up the oxygen.
 They also do what they can to break the materials down.
-Carbon dioxide is released and some heat is produced.
+Carbon dioxide is released and some heat is produced. - 2) Enzymes: In this stage, anaerobic bacteria releases enzymes which attack the large organic molecules in what was manure and plants in order to break them down into bite-size pieces. - 3) Acid digestion: The bite-size molecules, still fairly large, are absorbed by bacteria and digested (eaten).
+The main products of this process are simple molecules, the majority of which are short chain fatty acids, hydrogen, and carbon dioxide. - 4) Gas digestion: Now comes the part we have been waiting for.
+The fatty acids are used as food by the last group of bacteria.
+These bacteria produce water, hydrogen sulfide, carbon dioxide, and best of all, methane.
+It is methane, mixed with carbon dioxide and a few other trace gases, that we call biogas (House, 1978).

-2. Enzymes: In this stage, anaerobic bacteria release enzymes which attack the large organic molecules in what was manure and plants in order to break them down into "bite size" pieces.
+DIAGRAM 4: THE PARTS OF A BIOGAS SYSTEM

-3. Acid digestion: The bite size molecules, still fairly large, are absorbed by bacteria and digested (eaten).
-The main products of this process are simple molecules, the majority of which are short chain fatty acids, hydrogen and carbon dioxide.
+gas pipe to an engine and generator building and/or kitchen stove gas pipe to an engine and generator building and/or kitchen stove

-4. Gas digestion: Now comes the part we have been waiting for.
+4) Gas digestion: Now comes the part we have been waiting for.
 The fatty acids are used as food by the last group of bacteria.
-These bacteria produce water, hydrogen sulfide, carbon dioxide and best of all, methane.
+These bacteria produce water, hydrogen sulfide, carbon dioxide, and best of all, methane.
 It is methane, mixed with carbon dioxide and a few other trace gases, that we call biogas (House, 1978).